RDFLib/prez/README.md

 ### Running in a Container

-Prez container images are built using a Github Action and are available [here](https://github.com/RDFLib/prez/pkgs/container/prez).
+Prez container images are built using a GitHub Action and are available [here](https://github.com/RDFLib/prez/pkgs/container/prez).

 The Dockerfile in the repository can also be used to build a Docker image.